Master of Nursing (MN): Career Path

 How long does it take to complete an MN program?

-The length of time it takes to complete an MN program depends on the program and the student's schedule.
+The time it takes to complete an MN program depends on the program and the student's schedule.
 Full-time MN programs typically take two years to complete, while part-time programs may take three or more years.

 Are there online MN programs?